 A side branch of the main Indian Ocean route ran from the Andaman Islands to Java.
 An additional navigational route linked the Persian Gulf directly with the Sind (Pakistan).

 These journeys were fraught with political as well as navigational dangers, and were frequently adapted to cope with onshore turmoil.
 Al-Mas’udi describes how, in the latter days of the T’ang Dynasty, upheavals in China led Arab and Chinese traders to meet for an exchange of goods at the Andaman Islands, the halfway point between China and Oman.
-Over time the Omanis developed these islands into important trading centres for goods such as gold, silver, silk, cotton, textile, Chinese money, incense, sandalwood, ivory, coral, pearl, perfume, minerals, land and sea turtle shells, musical instruments, ebony, cotton and timbers, to a point where at the end of the 10th C the Chinese Emperor had to send a high-ranking delegation to persuade traders to return to China.
+Over time the Omanis developed these islands into important trading centres for goods such as gold, silver, silk, cotton, textiles, Chinese money, incense, sandalwood, ivory, coral, pearl, perfume, minerals, land and sea turtle shells, musical instruments, ebony, cotton and timbers.
+This reached a point where at the end of the 10th century the Chinese Emperor had to send a high-ranking delegation to persuade traders to return to China.

 With trade and diplomatic relations fully restored under the Sung Dynasty, the Arabs and Chinese developed a new trading route: